awconway/NUR1027-FALL-2019/chapters/08stats.md

 **Relevant chapters on statistics from your text for your reference (not required reading)**

-Gray, J.R., Grove, S.K. & Sutherland, S. (2017).
+Gray, J.R., & Grove, S.K.
+(2021).
 The Practice of Nursing
-Research (8th ed.)
+Research (9th ed.)

 - Chapter 21: Introduction to Statistical Analysis
 - Chapter 22: Using Statistics to Describe Variables